margomerritt/Data-Knights/README.md

 ### Purpose
 Project uses movie production data to predict whether a new movie is likely to win an Oscar.
-Two relevant data sets are joined to create our table, then pre-process the data for supervised machine learning.
+Two relevant data sets are joined to create our table.
+Then the data will be pre-processed for supervised machine learning.
 Findings will be presented in an interactive website using javascript.

 ### Content Outline